Add an image

 • Pixel art from photos for posters, stickers, and print projects

-Tips for a cleaner result
+Tips for cleaner pixel art conversions

 FAQ